 No, this is double dipping and will get your application declined.
 You CAN apply to more than one trust for partial amounts for the same purpose/project as long as the total you're applying for from all trusts does not exceed the total project cost.

-How do we know if our donation has been approved?
+How do we know if our grant has been approved?